-Nevertheless, Tesla bulls continue to pile into the stock on the hopes that Tesla will revolutionize not just the auto industry, but energy, software, transportation, insurance, and more, despite ample evidence to the contrary as we detail in our report here.
+Main Reason for Short Underperformance: Irrational Investor Exuberance: Tesla bulls continue to pile into the stock on the hopes Tesla will revolutionize not just the auto industry, but energy, software, transportation, insurance, and more, despite evidence to the contrary as we detail in our report here.
 The optimistic hopes for these businesses seem to compel investors to buy shares at valuations more suited to science-fiction than investing.

 Tesla's record vehicle deliveries were a major factor in stock performance in 2021.
 Selling just under 1 million cars in 2021 sounds great and was no small feat.
-However, that number is minuscule compared to the number of vehicles Tesla must sell to justify its stock price - anywhere from 16 million to upwards of 46 million depending on average selling price (ASP) assumptions.
+However, that number is minuscule compared to the number of vehicles Tesla must sell to justify its current stock price - anywhere from 16 million to upwards of 46 million depending on average selling price (ASP) assumptions.
 For reference, Adam Jonas, a Morgan Stanley analyst, projects Tesla will sell 8.1 million vehicles in 2030.